QuantumPlasmas-IST/TETHYS-Graphene-Hydrodynamic-Simulation/README.md

 ## Requirements

-*gcc compiler
+* gcc compiler

-*HDF5 lybraries
+* HDF5 lybraries

-..For the writting of the complete data.
+ For the writting of the complete data.

-*<s> FFTW lybraries</s>
+* ~~FFTW lybraries~~

-..Temporarily not implemented, in future will be used for calculate Fourier Transform of the signal.
+ Temporarily not implemented, in future will be used for calculate Fourier Transform of the signal.

-*Gnuplot
+* Gnuplot

-..Responsible for the plotting
+ Responsible for the plotting

 ## Style guide